buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 Note 1 to entry:  The particular data requirements may be stated within one or several exchange requirements

-Note 2 to entry:  Beside being a subset of a schema, a model view definition may also impose additional constraints to the population of the subset schema
+Note 2 to entry:  Besides being a subset of a schema, a model view definition may also impose additional constraints to the population of the subset schema

 ### object